smithgeoffrey/go-coop/README.md

 ### Overview

 I recently added a chicken coop at my house.
 It has a 12-inch door allowing access to an enclosed run during the day.
 Manually setting the door each morning and night was a chore, so I automated it with hardware.
 [1]  Avoiding software was nice: no bugs or releases, no patching or upgrades.
 I hooked a few things together, and the door just does its thing.
-But I wanted to remotely verify coop status, particularly in the winter:
+But I wanted to remotely verify coop status, particularly in the winter.
+Just add a raspberry pi, a couple types of sensors and a network camera: [2]

   - is the door really up or down as expected
   - what are the temps outside versus inside the coop
   - a live video stream of the run, where the birds spend nearly all of their awake time (when not free ranging in the backyard on weekends)

-For more hardware, just add a raspberry pi, a couple types of sensors and a network camera.
-[2]  For software:
+For software:

 - develop the app in golang on my laptop and push to version control
   - api